websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/smartsupp.md

     ![Chat Box](./smartsupp/images/01.png)

-1. Your Smartsupp key is found on this page and is highlighted in the screenshot below.
-This is your Chat Provider Account ID for Smartsupp.
+1. In the screenshot below, the portion that is highlighted will be used as the Liferay Chat Provider Account ID.
+Select and copy this portion and use it as the Chat Provider Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.

     ![Smartsupp Key](./smartsupp/images/02.png)

-Use this Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.